Gig Workers Of America Tell Us Why They Are Going On Strike

-As of Monday, March 30, a large percentage of some of the most vulnerable workers in the United States are on strike — and making history in the process.
+As of Monday 30th March, a large percentage of some of the most vulnerable workers in the United States are on strike — and making history in the process.
 The first mass strike of gig workers came in response to coronavirus concerns, and began with workers for Instacart, the grocery shopper and delivery giant.
-They announced plans to strike after their work conditions became dire in coronavirus epicenters like New York, and, starting Monday, united by refusing to take orders and make deliveries.
+They announced plans to strike after their work conditions became dire in coronavirus epicentres like New York, and, starting Monday, united by refusing to take orders and make deliveries.

 Advertisement

-Whole Foods workers planned to stage a nationwide “sick-out” starting Tuesday, March 31, with their demands including: guaranteed paid leave for workers who must isolate or self-quarantine instead of coming to work; health care coverage for part-time and seasonal workers; hazard pay; better commitment to ensuring all locations have access to adequate sanitation equipment; and, immediate shutdown of any and all locations where workers test positive for COVID-19.
+Whole Foods workers planned to stage a nationwide “sick-out” starting Tuesday 31st March, with their demands including guaranteed paid leave for workers who must isolate or self-quarantine instead of coming to work; health care coverage for part-time and seasonal workers; hazard pay; better commitment to ensuring all locations have access to adequate sanitation equipment; and, the immediate shutdown of any and all locations where workers test positive for COVID-19.

 At present, workers in at least 11 different warehouses across the country including in New York, Michigan, Florida, Texas, California, and Kentucky, tested positive for coronavirus, but have yet to receive benefits like paid sick leave or hazard pay.
 Most recently, Whole Foods workers in New York and a Whole Foods worker in Chicago tested positive for coronavirus.